 The QEC is also charged with identifying "best practices" for instruction.
-Examples of best practices identified in the report include personalized education programs, small learning environments, cost-effective management of resources, use of community-based and worksite learning, and a rich and varied elective co-curricular and extra-curricular program.
+Examples of best practices identified in the report include personalized education programs, small learning environments, cost-effective management of resources, use of community-based and worksite learning, and a rich and varied elective cocurricular and extra-curricular program.

-Linking the Model to Student Performance
+Linking QEM to Student Performance

 The original QEM report stated that the model builds a relationship between funding and performance.
 "It demonstrates that a certain level of funding can be reasonably associated with a certain level of student performance."
-1 The expected outcome of full funding of the model was that "schools would be expected to demonstrate rapid, sustained improvement in student scores on state assessments, performance tasks, and work samples until 90% are at benchmark or receive the CIM with the remaining 10% making significant progress to be as near to reaching the standard as possible."2
+The expected outcome of full funding of the model was that "schools would be expected to demonstrate rapid, sustained improvement in student scores on state assessments, performance tasks, and work samples until 90 percent are at benchmark or receive the CIM with the remaining 10 percent making significant progress to be as near to reaching the standard as possible."

-The 2002 QEM forecast that with full implementation of the model, the percentage of students meeting the reading standard in 2004-05 would be 90% of 3rd graders, 87% of 5th graders, 70% of 8th graders and 58% of 10th graders.
-Students meeting the math standard in that same time period was predicted to be 87% of 3rd graders, 84% of 5th graders, 65% of 8th graders, and 54% of 10th graders.
+The 2006 QEM forecasts that with full implementation of the model, the percentage of students meeting the reading standard in by 2014 will be 97% of 3rd graders, 96 percent of 5th graders, 91 percent of 8th graders and 82 percent of 10th graders.
+The percentages of students meeting the math standard in that year are predicted to be 97 percent of 3rd graders, 96 percent of 5th graders, 92 percent of 8th graders, and 75 percent of 10th graders.